With Old Age Comes Wisdom | The Elderly Have Wise Advice to Offer

 - The elders, men who had learned much wisdom over a long life, encouraged the new king to hear the people, to grant their request, and to serve them graciously as their king.
 But to his hurt Rehoboam rejected the advice of the older men (12:13) and accepted the disastrous advice of his younger companions, who said to tell the people, “My father laid on you a heavy yoke; I will make it even heavier.
 My father scourged you with whips; I will scourge you with scorpions” (12:14).

 - The result of his embracing the younger men’s rash counsel and rejecting the advice of the proven, older men was the rebellion of the ten northern tribes.
-They made Jereboam their king instead, leaving King Rehoboam with only the tribe of Judah (12:16-20).
+They made Jereboam their king instead, leaving King Rehoboam with only the tribes of Judah and Benjamin (12:16-21).
 I quote this piece of bible history to demonstrate the importance of paying proper attention and respect to the wisdom of the older generations, rather than ignoring advice from old people.
 Let’s go see some important illustrations of this in the bible.

 Proverbs 12:15 The way of fools seems right to them, but the wise listen to advice.